 GCSL hinges on the notion that a trajectory failing to reach its intended goal effectively constitutes a successful path towards the state it actually attains.
 Thus, suboptimal trajectories can be reinterpreted as optimal by reassigning their goals.
 As illustrated in Figure \ref{fig1}, this process involves redefining \textit{Point C} as the target, thereby transforming the trajectory represented by the green line into a form of expert guidance for achieving this new goal.

 Crucially, this reinterpretation is not the sole lesson to be drawn here.
 In fact, there are two insights to be gained: while the green line denotes an optimal route to the newly assigned goal \textit{Point C}, it does not represent the most efficient path to the original goal \textit{Point B}.
 GCSL capitalizes on the former perspective to refine the policy but ignores the latter, which could provide valuable cues for future exploration.
 We turn GCSL into GCSL-NF by incorporating this additional insight into the learning framework.
 Specifically, for each trajectory $\tau=\{s_1, a_1, s_2, a_2, \cdots, s_T, a_T\}$ generated under the current policy $\pi(a|s,g)$ and a specified goal $g$, we analyze it from the perspectives of both the relabelled goal $g'$ and the original goal $g$.
-For any given timestep $t$, if action $a_t$ facilitates reaching the relabelled goal $g'=s_{t+i}$, we enhance the likelihood of selecting $a_t$ at state $s_t$ with goal $g'$ through optimization of $\pi(a_t|s_t, g')$.
+For any given timestep $t$, if action $a_t$ facilitates reaching the relabelled goal $g'=s_{t+i}$, we enhance the likelihood of selecting $a_t$ at state $s_t$ with goal $g'$.
 Concurrently, the suitability of $a_t$ in achieving the original goal $g$ is assessed based on the proximity of the final state $s_T$ to goal $g$, utilizing a distance function.
-This dual approach allows the agent to either refine its policy or embark on further exploration by adjusting its strategy to maximize or minimize $\pi(a_t|s_t, g)$ accordingly.
-The comparison of these different feedbacks is illustrated in Section \ref{appendix:comparison}.
+This dual approach allows the agent to either refine its policy or explore more.
+The comparison of these different feedback types is illustrated in Section \ref{sec:feedback-ablation}.